Building your

 • Cash flow reserve account: This typically provides 12 to 24 months of cash flow needed to transfer to the working capital account.
 These funds are usually invested in very high quality, very short maturity municipal bonds, and the account is replenished regularly with dividends and interest from your investment portfolio.
 It will also be refilled opportunistically based on market conditions.

-• Investment portfolio: This may consist of intermediate-term fixed income investments to preserve principal, produce steady income and provide diversification against volatile stock markets.
+• Investment portfolio: This may consist of intermediate-term fixed income investments designed to preserve principal, produce steady income and provide diversification against volatile stock markets.
 Your portfolio may also contain longer-term equity investments designed to provide dividend income and long-term growth as a hedge against inflation and loss of purchasing power.

 Academic studies have shown that the average investor doesn’t fare nearly as well as institutional investors when comparing investment returns.
 When constructing your portfolio, our team draws on the extensive resources of Raymond James Asset Management Services and its Institutional Consulting Services team to deliver our clients the same level of fiduciary care that much larger foundations, endowments and family offices have come to expect.